 Washington, DC 20515

-Congressman Ralph Abraham, M.D., was elected to represent Louisiana’s 5th District in December 2014.
+Congressman Ralph Abraham, M.D., is serving his third term after being first elected in December 2014.
 The 5th District is the largest in terms of area in the state, spanning 24 parishes across most of Northeast and Central Louisiana and parts of five Florida parishes in the state’s southern “boot.”
 This is his first publicly held office after spending most of his life as a practicing physician, veterinarian, business owner, farmer, pilot and veteran.

 Dr. Abraham also serves on the Agriculture Committee.
-The 5th District is the largest row crop district in the nation, and many of the district’s farmers raise livestock.
-Dr. Abraham’s position on the House Committee on Agriculture, including the General farm Commodities and Risk Management and Nutrition subcommittees, puts him in the best position to make sure Louisiana’s farmers are well-represented on the federal level.
+The 5th District is one of the largest row crop districts in the nation, and many of the district’s farmers raise livestock.
 Dr. Abraham has spent a lifetime working on his farm, building miles of fences, driving open-cab tractors, herding cattle and breaking wild horses.
 He understands firsthand the hard work that America’s farmers put in daily.

 Dr. Abraham grew up in rural Richland Parish where he and his wife, Dianne, reside today.
 Dr. Abraham graduated from Mangham High School before earning his degree at Louisiana State University.
 He graduated from the LSU School of Veterinary Medicine and practiced for 10 years before eventually seeking his Medical Doctor degree, which he earned at the LSU School of Medicine in Shreveport.
 As Dr. Abraham likes to say, he wanted to be able to “treat anything that walks on two or four legs.”

-Dr. Abraham and Dianne have been married for 39 years.
-They have three grown children and eight grandchildren.
+Dr. Abraham and Dianne have been married for 43 years.
+They have three grown children and nine grandchildren.